How does a Three Phase Inverter Work?

 Three phase voltage type inverter circuit diagram

 In this circuit, six power switching devices (VT1 to VT6) and six freewheeling diodes are controlled by the control circuit.
 When the control signals are three-phase pulse signals with a 120-degree phase difference, each power switching device can be controlled to conduct for 180 or 120 degrees.
 The conduction time of adjacent switching devices differs by 60 degrees.
 The upper and lower switching elements of the three bridge arms alternate between conducting and turning off at 180-degree intervals.
-VT1 to VT6 are turned on and off sequentially with a 60-degree potential difference, forming three-phase voltages (a, b, c) at the inverter output.
+VT1 to VT6 is turned on and off sequentially with a 60-degree potential difference, forming three-phase voltages (a, b, c) at the inverter output.

 The switch control signals for the control circuit output can take the form of square waves, step waves, pulse width modulated square waves, pulse width modulated triangular waves, and sawtooth waves.
 Among these, the last three waveforms are modulated using a sinusoidal wave as the carrier and a sine wave as the modulating wave, ultimately producing a sinusoidal waveform as the output.
 The distinction between a regular square wave and a sinusoidally modulated square wave is illustrated in Figure 2.
-In comparison to a regular square wave signal, the modulated square wave signal follows a series of square wave signals in accordance with the sinusoidal wave pattern.
+In comparison to a regular square wave signal, the modulated square wave signal follows a series of square wave signals by the sinusoidal wave pattern.
 In other words, the regular square wave signal is continuously on, while the modulated square wave signal undergoes N cycles of on and off within the modulation period of the sinusoidal wave.

 Figure 2: Square waves and modulated waveforms